 Comix : If you’re like me and read a lot of digital grapical novels

 Using Aptitude Installer You can use the command-line to install software too.
 Softwares can be GUI or CLI.
 But there are a lot of good CLI softwares out there that you might want to check out.
 (Eg: Mencoder, ffmpeg etc).
-Its as easy as typing - sudo apt-get install .
-It’ll ask you for your root password.
+Its as easy as typing - sudo apt-get install

 Run Windows Softwares on Linux with Wine Before anything, Wine Is Not an Emulator.
 Not I’m joking.
 Thats what WINE stands for.
 Think of Wine as a compatibility layer for running Windows programs.
 And it does not need Microsoft Windows.
 Wine can open any .exe or similar Windows files.
 Select a .exe, right-click and enter properties.
 In the "Open With" tab, select Wine Windows Emulator (ironic though since they say its not a emulator) click +Add and take it from the options.
 You can run apps such as uTorrent, Winamp etc very smoothly.
 Some games run well too.
 Good luck experimenting with it.
 Summing Up..
 Hope that pretty much took care of the basic stuff you need to do to have a good time with Ubuntu.
 Linux is ready for the desktop.
 It supports most of the formats and the softwares are growing too.
 Maybe one day, big companies may start developing games for Linux and I’m sure that would be the end for Windows cuz I’m believe that’s the reason why most of us still use a Windows.
 So, I wish you all a smooth ride.